-ASCE Manual 130, "Waterfront Facilities Inspection and Assessment", recommends that structures such as the bulkhead which have unprotected steel be inspected on a maximum interval of 3 to 4 years.
-Given the level of overstress, it is recommended that inspections be performed on interval not to exceed 2 years.
+ASCE Manual 130, "Waterfront Facilities Inspection and Assessment", recommends that structures such as the bulkhead which are in poor condition and have unprotected steel be inspected on a maximum interval of 3 to 4 years.
+Given the level of overstress, it is recommended that inspections be performed on an interval not to exceed 2 years.
 During those inspections, ultrasonic thickness measurements could be taken to see if section loss is continuing to occur, or visible signs of overloading are present such as increased deflections of the wall.